Apply now

 ✔ If you go into the town centre, make sure that you give yourself enough time to return to your homestay for your evening meal.

-✔ BEET has a trained welfare & safeguarding team, and we are here to support you!
+✔ Beet has a trained welfare & safeguarding team, and we are here to support you!
 If you have any problems at all, you can contact someone 24 hours a day/7 days a week.

 ✔ On your first day of school Alison, our Designated Safeguarding Lead (safeguarding officer) will give you all of the most important information you need for your stay.

-✔ Our first school rule is that members of BEET – staff and students – must show respect to others.
+✔ Our first school rule is that members of Beet – staff and students – must show respect to others.
 We will do our best to make sure you are in a safe environment without any kind of unpleasant behaviour or bullying.

 ✔ Our staff are always here to listen to you and help you.
 However, if you would prefer to speak to a person who is not a member of staff, you can talk to the Student Representative.
 This is another student who is there to listen to students’ problems and help them.